ccollums/travel-tracker/README.md

 -  ESLint

 ## Artists
--Travel by Vectplus from the Noun Project (Globe Travel Icon)
+- Travel by Vectplus from the Noun Project (Globe Travel Icon)

 ### Installation and Setup:
 **To navigate the website live, a server download is required.**